ITDevLtd/MCVirt/Documentation/ControllingVMs.rst

 ------------------

-* In order to view information about a VM, use the 'info' parameter for McVirt:
+* In order to view information about a VM, use the 'info' parameter for MCVirt:

   ::